-Ovabrite, Inc.: Ovabrite, Inc., a Delaware corporation ("Ovabrite"), has been deemed a related party because its founders were stockholders of the Company, with the majority stockholder in Ovabrite also serving as the Company's executive chairman and member of the Company's board of directors.
-Since Ovabrite's incorporation in November 2016, the Company has been deemed to have had a variable interest in Ovabrite, and Ovabrite has been deemed to have been a variable interest entity, of which the Company has been the primary beneficiary.
+Ovabrite, Inc.: Ovabrite is a related party because its founders are stockholders of the Company, with the majority stockholder in Ovabrite also serving as the Company's executive chairman and member of the Company's board of directors.
+Since Ovabrite's incorporation in November 2016, the Company has been deemed to have had a variable interest in Ovabrite, and Ovabrite is deemed to have been a VIE, of which the Company is the primary beneficiary.
 Accordingly, the Company has consolidated the results of Ovabrite since November 2016.
 All significant intercompany transactions between the Company and Ovabrite have been eliminated in consolidation.
-The results of operations of the Ovabrite entity were immaterial for the 13-week and 39-week periods ended September 25, 2022.
-Effective August 30, 2022, Ovabrite's board of directors and the holders of the majority of its outstanding capital stock consented to dissolving the entity, and a Certificate of Dissolution was filed with the Delaware Secretary of State.
-As of September 25, 2022, Ovabrite was in the process of winding up its business activities and liquidating its remaining assets.
-The accompanying unaudited condensed consolidated financial statements as of and for the 13-week and 39-week periods ended September 25, 2022 include all necessary adjustments to reflect the dissolution of Ovabrite.
-The derecognition of the Company's investment in Ovabrite resulted in a loss of \$122, included in other income (expense), net in the Company's condensed consolidated statements of operations for the 13-week and 39-week periods ended September 25, 2022.
+The Ovabrite entity is immaterial as of the 13-weeks ended March 27, 2022.

-Sandpebble Builders Preconstruction, Inc.: The Company utilizes Sandpebble Builders Preconstruction, Inc. and Sandpebble South, Inc. (collectively "Sandpebble") for project management and related services associated with the construction and expansion of our egg processing facilities.
-As of September 25, 2022, the Company was in negotiation with Sandpebble for project management and related services associated with future expansion of its production capacity.
+Sandpebble Builders Preconstruction, Inc.: The Company utilizes Sandpebble Builders Preconstruction, Inc. ("Sandpebble") for project management and related services associated with the construction and expansion of Egg Central Station.
 The owner and principal of Sandpebble is the father of an executive of the Company.
-In connection with the services described above, the Company paid Sandpebble \$430 and \$142 during the 13-week periods ended September 25, 2022 and September 26, 2021, respectively, and \$801 and \$766 during the 39-week periods ended September 25, 2022 and September 26, 2021, respectively.
-Amounts paid to Sandpebble are included in property, plant and equipment, net, selling, general and administrative costs, accounts payable and accrued liabilities in the unaudited condensed consolidated balance sheets.
+In connection with the services described above, the Company paid Sandpebble \$121 and \$299 during the 13-week periods ended March 27, 2022 and March 28, 2021, respectively.
+Amounts paid to Sandpebble are included in property, plant and equipment, net, accounts payable and accrued liabilities in the unaudited condensed consolidated balance sheets.